amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 2. **`telemetry`**: This scope grants access to telemetry data and configurations that do not impact the end-user network experience.
 They include features like event logs, syslog, bandwidth utilization, client counts, and camera snapshots.

-Note: The above Meraki scopes can have either "read-only" or "write" permission levels.
+Note: The Meraki scopes can have either "read-only" or "write" permission levels.

 | Category              | Read                           | Write                          |